ntentan/yentu/docs/Writing-Migrations.md

     $ php vendor/bin/yentu create users

-Yentu will create a skeleton migration file (with a name similar to `20200726115141_users.php`) in the `yentu/migrations` directory.
+Yentu will create a skeleton migration file, with a name similar to `20200726115141_users.php`, in the `yentu/migrations` directory.
 The contents of this file will look close to this:

 ````php
 /**